 Assessing Employee Job Satisfaction

-Employee satisfaction describes how positively an employee views their work experience.
-An organization can measure satisfaction aggregately throughout an organization, within a single department, or even within a single team.
-Three key factors influence employee satisfaction:
+Employee satisfaction describes how positively or negatively an employee views their work experience.
+An organization can measure satisfaction organizationally, team-based, or individually.
+Four key factors that can positively influence employee satisfaction are:

-- Compensation that matches an employee's performance or output
+- fair compensation based on an employee's performance or output.

 What Improves Employee Satisfaction?

 - Mutual Trust and Respect Between Employers and Employees: Modern, thriving workplace cultures empower their employees to do the best work they can.
-As a result, this approach can foster stronger trust and respect among employees and their managers.
+As a result, this approach can foster more vital trust and respect among employees and their managers.

-- Company Outings and Events: Whether in celebration of meeting a goal or simply to build team camaraderie, company outings and events are popular rewards in modern workplaces.
+- Company Outings and Events: Whether in celebration of a company achievement or to purely boost morale, company outings are a popular way to reward hard-working employees.

-- Collective Team Incentives: Encouraging teams to work together to achieve certain goals—and receive subsequent rewards for their efforts—is popular in building a modern workplace culture and driving productivity.
+- Collective Team and Individual Incentives: Encouraging employees to work together to achieve team and individual goals—and receive subsequent rewards for their efforts—is popular in building a modern workplace culture and driving productivity.

 - Flexible Workplace Policies: In many industries, workplace policies have relaxed as technology has advanced.
-For example, an Owl Labs study indicated that 62% of employees between 22 and 65 say they work from home at least occasionally.
-This would’ve been unthinkable even 10 years ago, let alone 30 or 40.
-But also, dress codes are changing.
-A study from Indeed showed that half of all workplaces allowed casual dress codes, and nearly two-thirds allow casual dress at least once a week.
-Not only that, but the study found that casual dress codes can drive recruitment for top talent.
+A study from Indeed showed that half of all workplaces now allow casual dress codes, and nearly two-thirds allow casual dress at least once a week.
+Not only does this create a more relaxed work environment, but the study found that casual dress codes can drive recruitment for top talent.

 - Team-Building: Slightly different from company outings, activities that build bonds among coworkers should be seen as investments, according to Forbes.
 And they don't even have to be explicitly work-focused!